 22. How do you differentiate between CNN and RNN?
 Which algorithm should be used when?

-Convolution Neural Network (CNN) is a type of Feedforward Neural Network (FNN) having convolution as one of its layers.
-It creates a set of kernels (or filters) that learns and detects features from the unstructured data.
-CNNs are applicable for performing and analyzing image, signal, and video data.
-It is used for image recognition, analyzing visual imagery.
+Convolution Neural Network (CNN) is a type of Feedforward Neural Network (FNN) with convolution as one of its layers.
+It creates a set of kernels (or filters) that learn and detect features from unstructured data.

 RNNs use Back-propagation Through Time (BTT) to train and store the output of a layer and feed it back to the input layer, enabling it to have an internal state (or memory) for processing the sequences.
-Unlike CNN, RNN has interconnected neurons in each layer, and the signals travel in both directions that create a looped network.

-23. Why do we use Convolutional Neural Network (CNN) for image data and not the Feedforward Neural Network (FNN)?
+23. Why do we use the Convolutional Neural Network (CNN) for image data and not the Feedforward Neural Network (FNN)?

 A convolutional neural network (CNN) is better than a feedforward neural network (FNN) for image data because CNN reads the image in parts rather than taking the entire picture.